Education plan

 • Sorting: We learn what sorting is and sort waste together all week.

-Week 5: Witches
+Week 5: Colors

 Objectives: